geneontology/geneontology.github.io/_docs/gene-product-information-gpi-format-20.md

     !generated-by: SGD
     !date-generated: 2024-05-01
     ```
-- Additional information may also be included, for example project URL and funding sources.
+## Additional header information
+Include project URL and funding sources, or any other information, as long as it is preceded by an exclamation mark (`!`).
 For example:
      ```
     !URL: http://www.yeastgenome.org/
     !Project-release: WS275